 Staying informed about the current road conditions and weather forecasts is vital for a safe journey:

-• Road Conditions Updates: Regularly check updates from the Icelandic Road and Coastal Administration (IRCA) for the latest on road conditions.
+• Road Conditions Updates: Regularly check updates from road.is of the latest on road conditions.
 Their website provides real-time updates on road closures, snowfall, and road maintenance.

 • Weather Forecasts: The Icelandic Meteorological Office is an essential resource.
 Weather in Iceland can change rapidly, and being aware of the forecast can help drivers avoid being caught in undesirable conditions.